mostafa-hammud/100-days-of-code/rules.md

 1. I will tweet about my progress every day -> using the hashtag #100DaysOfCode
 2. I will push code to GitHub every day so that anyone can see my progress.
-3. I will update the (Log)[log.md] with the day's progress and provide a link so that others can see my progress 4.Learning Coding and Watching tutorial does not count.
+3. I will update the (Log)[log.md] with the day's progress and provide a link so that others can see my progress
+4. Learning Coding and Watching tutorial does not count.